InfoGaussian: Structure-Aware Dynamic Gaussians through Lightweight Information Shaping: Modeling mutual information between 3D gaussians

-The key to efficient mutual information shaping via the contrastive learning is how to sample positive and negative pairs among all the 3D Gaussians.
-It is difficult to know the affiliation of each 3D Gaussian as it requires the knowledge of 3D segmentation.
-However, leveraging the advance of 2D vision foundation model, we label a coarse mask for each 3D Gaussian by:
+We now address how to sample positive and negative pairs from all 3D Gaussians.
+Identifying the label of each 3D Gaussian is challenging, as 3DGS is trained from a set of 2D posed images, complicating the recovery of the joint 3D distribution.
+However, by leveraging the advances of 2D vision foundation models~\citep{kirillov2023segany}, we label a coarse mask by lifting 2D mask to 3D:

-where $con^p_i$ represents the contribution of $g_i$ to pixel $p$ during rendering.
-Eq.~\ref{equ:mask} indicates that the mask of 3D Gaussian $g_i$ is determined by the 2D mask of pixel $p$, where the maximal rendering contribution of $g_i$ lies in the pixel $p$ across all the given 2D images.
-We calculate the contribution $con^p_i$ based on the initial 3D GS.
-As the initial 3DGS already have the geometric prior of this scene, the mask of Gaussian $g_i$ is very likely to be determined by the 2D mask where its maximal contribution manifests.
+where $con^p_i$ represents the contribution of $g_i$ to pixel $p$ during rendering, and $M_{3D}$ and $M_{2D}$ denote the 3D mask of Gaussians and the 2D mask of pixels.
+Eq.~\ref{eq:mask} indicates that the mask of a 3D Gaussian $g_i$ is determined by the 2D mask of a pixel where $g_i$ contributes the most across all 2D images.
+We compute the contribution $con^p_i$ based on a trained 3DGS that contains geometric priors of the scene.
+Thus the mask of $g_i$ is likely to be determined by the 2D mask where its maximal contribution appears.
+In order to harmonize 2D mask IDs produced from different views, we use a pre-trained zero-shot tracker~\citep{cheng2023tracking} to associate 2D masks by treating them as a video sequence.
+We also provide a version without using tracker in the experiments, and it is elaborated in the Appendix.